Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and have gone 6-3 in those contests.
+- In nine games over the last 10 matchups when favored by bookmakers, the Braves have a record of 6-3.

-- In their last 10 games with a total, the Braves and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Braves and their opponents have combined to hit the over six times.

+- The Braves have not played a game with a spread over their last 10 outings.
+Atlanta and its opponent have gone above the over/under for three consecutive games, with the average total set by sportsbooks during that stretch being 8.2.

 Braves Betting Records & Stats

-- The Braves have put together a 14-7 record in games they were listed as the moneyline favorite (winning 66.7% of those games).
+- The Braves are 15-7 in games they were favored on the moneyline (winning 68.2% of those games).

-- When it has played as moneyline favorites with odds of -160 or shorter, Atlanta has an 8-1 record (winning 88.9% of its games).
+- Atlanta has played seven times as moneyline favorites with odds of -190 or shorter, and won in each game.

-- The Braves have an implied moneyline win probability of 61.5% in this contest.
+- Based on this matchup's moneyline, the Braves' implied win probability is 65.5%.

-- In the 24 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 14 times (14-9-1).
+- Atlanta has combined with opponents to go over the total 15 times this season for a 15-9-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.